-When I’m talking to a pastor who has accepted a new position, after I hear the excitement in his voice of what he sees God doing, I almost always ask the same question:
+When I’m talking to a pastor or other leader who has accepted a new position or is in a time of transition – after I hear the excitement in their voice of what they see God doing – I almost always ask the same question:

-“How is your wife dealing with the change?”
+“How is your spouse dealing with the change?”

-There is usually a pause, followed by an “umm” of some sort, then a statement such as, “She’s doing okay.”
+There is usually a pause, followed by an “umm” of some sort, then a statement such as, “She/He seems to be doing okay.”

 Push a little more (which I usually do) and I’ll hear something like:

-Many times, when the pastor is honest, the transition hasn’t gone as well for the spouse as for the pastor.
-It will come in time, but for now, she’s not as excited about the change in positions as he is.
+Many times, when the leader is honest, the transition hasn’t gone as well for the spouse as for the pastor.
+It will likely come in time – if given time – but for now, the spouse is simply not as excited about the change in positions as the one who made the change in career is.

-I like to encourage pastors to remember their spouse’s emotions in the process of transition.
-The new pastor has found his center of gravity and purpose.
-Most likely the spouse will feel a sense of loss and have to look for hers.
+I like to encourage pastors and other leader to remember their spouse’s emotions in the process of transition.
+The person who moved to a new opportunity has found their center of gravity and purpose.
+Most likely the spouse will feel a sense of loss and have to look for theirs.
+It takes time.

-You, the pastor, when you come home at the end of a long day, have something exciting to share every time.
-Things are moving, changing, challenging you daily.
-Even on days things aren’t going well…you have drama in your day you can’t wait to share.
+Often a new pastor, for example, comes home at the end of a long day and has something exciting to share every time.
+Things are moving, changing, challenging them daily.
+Even on days things aren’t going well – they have drama in their day they can’t wait to share.

-Many times, right now, her days look the same.
+Many times, right now, the spouse has days which look the same.

-Granted, you are not thinking those things and would never want her to think those things, but emotions are high in times of transition.
+Granted, you are not and would not think those things – and would never want your spouse to think you do – but emotions are high in times of transition.
 Don’t be surprised if they produce irrational thoughts and actions at times.
-That’s part of change.
+This is part of change.

-She’s moved from friends and has to learn who to trust again.
-She is often more relation-centered emotionally, so her heart transitions slower.
-The roles she held in the church or community haven’t been replaced yet.
+Your spouse moved from friends and has to learn who to trust again.
+They may even be more relation-centered emotionally.
+Their heart may transition slower.
+The roles they held in the church or community haven’t been replaced yet.

 You moved forward in your career and passions.
 Many times hers took a step backward.
-Or seem to have for now.
-That will change in time, and she probably knows that intellectually, but emotionally she feels a sense of loss that will take time to replace with a sense of purpose equal to yours.
+Or, at least, seem to have for now.
+This will change in time, and the spouse probably knows this intellectually, but emotionally they feel a sense of loss which will take time to replace with a sense of purpose equal to yours.

-That’s enough encouragement for today.
-I’ll share more in a future post some thoughts on helping your spouse find her center of gravity and purpose in a time of transition.
+In a future post, I’ll share some specific thoughts on helping your spouse find their center of gravity in a time of transition.
 Stay tuned.